reactphp/http-client/README.md

   preceeded by an `error` event.
   This will also be forwarded to the request and emit a `close` event there.

+### Request Timeouts

+Each request can have their own separate maximum timeout (connection timeout is implemented in the [`react/socket`](https://github.com/reactphp/socket) component).
+The maximum timeout is measured from the start of the request until the end of the response (completely received).

+The maximum time for a request to take can be set for each `Request` using their `setTimeout` method.
+The method takes a single argument indicating the timeout in seconds (as integer or float).

+The timeout has to be set before the request starts.
+Once the timeout is reached, a `React\HttpClient\TimeoutException` will be emitted as `error` event.
+The stream will be forcefully closed.

 ### Example

 ```php